Table of Contents

 - Allows dynamic pipeline creation

-Alternatives to Kubeflow and Airflow
+Alternatives to Kubeflow and Apache Airflow include:

-MLflow is an open source platform that aims to encompass the entire machine learning life cycle.
+MLFlow is an open source platform that aims to encompass the entire machine learning life cycle.
 It tackles automation by separating it into four parts, going from raw data all the way to model deployment.
 MLflow also prides itself in being one of the more popular platforms and it was made by the creators of Spark.
 Currently, MLflow consists of the following components:

 Using MLflow tracking, teams can easily track experiments and organize results.
 The tool itself has a simple to use UI.
 It allows users to log and query experiments using Python, REST, R, and JAVA APIs.